 Compared to photovoltaics, a heat pump can "only" generate heat.
 It does not make any contribution to the electrical consumers in the building.
-In contrast, photovoltaics supply the normal electrical household consumers primarily before heat generation and thus contribute to reducing operating costs to the greatest extent possible.
-The remaining energy required for heating is drawn from the public electricity grid.
+In contrast, photovoltaics supply the normal electrical household consumers primarily before heat generation and thus contribute to the reduction of operating costs to the greatest extent possible.
+The remaining energy required for heating is drawn from the public power grid.
 The exact amount hereby depends on the insulation of your living space and the dimensioning of your photovoltaic system.

-This is how you know photovoltaic systems ...
+This is the way you know photovoltaic systems ...

 Household consumers are supplied, surplus energy is fed into the grid.
 The share of self-consumption is low.

 Surplus energy can also be used to heat water.
 Stepless and grid-compliant.
-This supports the economy and protects the electricity grids.
+This supports the economy and protects the power grids.

 Optionally, the AC•THOR can also supply electric heating systems with clean energy from the photovoltaic system.

 Modern houses require less electricity from the grid for space heating with the AC•THOR than with heat pumps.
-And with "cables instead of pipes" everything is much simpler and cheaper.
+And with "cables instead of pipes" everything is much easier and cheaper.

 Is generating heat for space heating with photovoltaic electricity economical?

 We have been facing enormous price increases of gas and oil for a long time.
-At the same time, the costs of solar power are falling and photovoltaics are becoming more and more efficient.
+At the same time, the cost of solar power is decreasing and photovoltaics are becoming more and more efficient.
 Seen in this light, generating space heating with photovoltaics is more economical in the long term than operating a gas or oil heating system.
 Basically, every kilowatt hour that is powered by solar electricity instead of grid electricity counts.
-This protects the environment and the climate and reduces heating costs.
+This protects the environment and climate and reduces heating costs.
 Do you ask yourself:

 How high is the current feed-in tariff of solar electricity?